kevinrichey/krbase/hello.md

 - Localization

 # Style Guide
-## C Guidelines & Idioms

-- Standard C: avoid compiler extensions, ignore C++
+## Laws of Programming

+- "For every complex problem there is an answer that is clear, simple, and wrong." - H. L. Mencken
+- Every program has at least one bug, and at least one line of unnecessary code.
+- [90-90 Rule](https://en.wikipedia.org/wiki/Ninety%E2%80%93ninety_rule): "The first 90 percent of the code accounts for the first 90 percent of the development time.
+The remaining 10 percent of the code accounts for the other 90 percent of the development time." - Tom Cargill, Bell Labs
+- [Conway's Law](https://en.wikipedia.org/wiki/Conway's_law): "organizations which design systems (in the broad sense used here) are constrained to produce designs which are copies of the communication structures of these organizations." - Melvin E. Conway, How Do Committees Invent?
+(1968)
+- [Wirth's Law](https://en.wikipe(dia.org/wiki/Wirth's_law): Software is getting slower more rapidly than hardware is becoming faster.  - Niklaus Wirth, his "A Plea for Lean Software".
+(1995)
+- [Knuth's optimization principle](https://en.wikipedia.org/wiki/Program_optimization#When_to_optimize): "We should forget about small efficiencies, say about 97% of the time: premature optimization is the root of all evil.
+Yet we should not pass up our opportunities in that critical 3%" - Donald Knuth, "Structured Programming with go to Statements".
+ACM Computing Surveys.
+(1974)
+- Kernighan's Law: "Everyone knows that debugging is twice as hard as writing a program in the first place.
+So if you’re as clever as you can be when you write it, how will you ever debug it?" - Brian Kernighan, The Elements of Programming Style, 2nd Edition 2nd Edition (1974)
+- [Greenspun's tenth rule of programming](https://en.wikipedia.org/wiki/Greenspun%27s_tenth_rule): Any sufficiently complicated C or Fortran program contains an ad hoc, informally-specified, bug-ridden, slow implementation of half of Common Lisp.

+## Principals

-- Keep it C: don't imitate other languages, don't add sugar.
+- Keep it C: avoid compiler extensions, don't add sugar.
-- Don't pre-optimize.
-Aim for clarity first.
+- Clarity first.
+Don't pre-optimize.
 - Prefer basic C primitives: int, double, char, bool.
-- Prefer double for numeric data.
-- Use unsigned *only* for modulus arithmetic and bit operations.
+- Use unsigned only for modulus arithmetic and bit operations.
 - Use signed size and index types.

+## C Guidelines & Idioms

 - Wrap statement macros in `do{ ... }while(0)`.
 - Wrap macro parameters in parens.
 - Postfix macro params with an underscore to avoid name collisions.
 - Initialize struct objects with `= { 0 };`
 - Use struct designated initializers: `{ .m1 = x, .m2 = y };`
-- Goto for clean-up code sections.
 - End all enumeration lists with a COUNT.
 - Use enumerations for array designated initializers: `{ [ENUM_A] = a, [ENUM_B] = b };`
 - Goes-To Operator: `while (x --> 0)`, iteration stops when x equals 0.